nxenon/hash-cracker/README.md

 # Note
 This program does `not` detect repeted words
-- There are some words list in `word-list.txt` file but you can add it more words :)
+- There are some words list in `word-list.txt` file but you can add more words :)

 # Run
 Just put your words in `wordlist.txt` file and start HashCracker.py